ZafreenJagir/PROMPT-ENGINEERING/README.md

 # Register Number : 212223040252
 # Name : Zafreen J

-# Aim:	Comprehensive Report on the Fundamentals of Generative AI and Large Language Models (LLMs)
+## Comprehensive Report on the Fundamentals of Generative AI and Large Language Models (LLMs)
+# Aim:
 To develop a comprehensive report for the following exercises:
 1. Explain the foundational concepts of Generative AI.
 2. Focusing on Generative AI architectures. (like transformers).